jokk3r/Time-counter/README.md

 ### Hints

-- if you forgot how classes in JavaScript look like, that a look at https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes
+- if you forgot how classes in JavaScript look like, take a look at https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes
 - you will need the function ```setInterval()```
 - In case you use momentjs: This library has a documentation (https://momentjs.com/docs/).
 You will propably need the ```durations``` method (https://momentjs.com/docs/#/durations/)
 - you DON'T need to use momentum.js.
 You can use any other library or implement it without any library